gundb/panic-server/README.md

 > **Note:** if you're using [PhantomJS](https://github.com/ariya/phantomjs), you'll need to serve the html page over http/s for socket.io to work.

 ### `panic.clients`
 Every group is a ClientList instance, and inherits from EventEmitter.
-They update in real-time as clients are added and disconnected, and have array-like methods for manipulating and filtering. `panic.clients` is the root level list, and contains every client currently connected.
+They update in real-time as clients are added and disconnected, and have [RxJS](https://github.com/Reactive-Extensions/RxJS)-style methods for manipulating and filtering. `panic.clients` is the root level list, and contains every client currently connected.

+### `panic.client`
+Returns the panic-client bundle code.
+This is useful for injection into a WebDriver instance (using `driver.executeScript`) without needing to do file system calls.
+The property is immutable and

 #### Events
 As the list changes, it will emit one of two mutation events: